The Intersection Between Computers and Humans Inspire Rudxane NFTs

 Rings(), loop, and bingo for example use the full-color spectrum without boundaries.
 These are more plays on infinite color variations on a simple structure.
 While tych, disrupt, and unfinished are more curated to a concept with defined color palettes.

-Right now, he is interested in the story behind Gee’s Bend.
-He said he is exploring some of these patterns but isn’t sure how this exploration will turn out.
+As an inspiration source example, he mentioned Gee’s Bend.
+He explored some of these historically and culturally rich patterns but isn’t sure how this exploration will turn out.

 Until next time,